 Laboratory Rotation Report

 At the end of their 2nd and 3rd rotations, students will write a scholarly report, 8-10 pages in length (single-spaced, 12 pt. font) organized as described below.
 Reports are to be submitted by 11:55 pm on the last day of final exams for the quarter.
-Reports are to be submitted electronically, one copy to the advisor and one copy to the electronic dropbox on the NUIN Blackboard site.
+Reports are to be submitted electronically, one copy to the advisor and one copy to dropbox.
 The advisor will communicate his/her assessment of the report to the Assistant Director as part of their evaluation of the rotation student.